cs1302uga/cs1302-hw05/README.md

    the [ADT and Lists Chapter](https://cs1302uga.github.io/cs1302-book/java/adt-and-links/adt-and-links-index.html).

-   You should also notice that the top-level directory in the JAR file is `cs1302`, which means that the JAR file itself can serve as the default package for compiled code — this is what we use with `-cp` in the examples of this project description.
+   You should also notice that the top-level directory in the JAR file is `cs1302`, which means that the JAR file itself can serve as the default package for the compiled code in the JAR file (whereas `bin` is typically the default package for our compiled code) — this is what we use with
+   `-cp` in the examples of this project description.

 1. **Compiling code with a JAR File**